rprater/rprater/README.md

 # Hi there!
 My name is Robert

-I am a <a href='https://aws.amazon.com/certification/certified-solutions-architect-associate/'>AWS Certified Solutions Architect Associate</a> who studied Engineering at Ryerson Univeristy.
-I have over two years of experience working as a Software Engineer and a Data Scientist.
+I am a Software Engineer as well as a <a href='https://aws.amazon.com/certification/certified-solutions-architect-associate/'>AWS Certified Solutions Architect Associate</a> who studied Engineering at Ryerson Univeristy.
+I have over three years of experience working as a Software Engineer and a Data Scientist.
 I have worked for startups and multi-billion dollar companies such as <a href='https://hatch.com'>Hatch</a> and <a href='https://magna.com'>Magna</a>.
 Most importantly, I love to program!

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif" width="500"/>